 A new bridge and bypass road were built in recent years to increase roadway capacity and divert through-traffic from the neighborhood.
 The resulting decrease in traffic on Bridge Street, which used to include trucks and large vehicles, has contributed to substantially reduce congestion, noise and pollution in the neighborhood.
 However, lesser traffic has also affected the local businesses by decreasing their visibility and marketing share within the region.
-This has been reflected in a reduced volume of sales.
+This has been reflected in a reduced volume of sales for some businesses, although it should be noted that the opening of the bypass road also coincided with the downturn in the economy.